Partial Lagrange Multiplier Expressions and Disjunctive Decompositions for Bilevel Optimization: Numerical examples

-Apply Algorithm~\ref{def:alg:bpop} to solve this problem.
-It took $0.07-0.46$ second to solve each branch problem with Algorithm~\ref{def:alg:j}.
-Up to comparison of all breanches, we got the global optimal value and optimizer
+for every feasible point of \eqref{eq:lnonc}.
+It took 1.68 second for \cref{def:alg:bpop} to solve \eqref{eq:lnonc}.
+There are total $|\mc{P}| = 8$ branch problems and only one of them is feasible, i.e., $\mc{J}_0 = \mc{J}_1 = \{\{1,5\}\}$.
+We got the global optimal value and optimizer.